wragge/newspaper-front-pages/README.md

 ## Notebooks

-- [`large-harvest-example.ipynb`](large-harvest-example.ipynb) – uses the Trove Newspaper Harvester as a library to download information about all articles published on the front pages of newspapers (about 19 million articles)
+- [](large-harvest-example.ipynb) – uses the Trove Newspaper Harvester as a library to download information about all articles published on the front pages of newspapers (about 19 million articles)
 - [`convert-front-pages-harvest.ipynb`](convert-front-pages-harvest.ipynb) – converts the large `ndjson` file created by the Trove Newspaper Harvester into parquet formatted datasets
-- [`explore-front-pages.ipynb`](explore-front-pages.ipynb) – uses the parquet datasets to visualise changes in front pages over time
+- [Exploring changes in the front pages of newspapers](explore-front-pages.ipynb) – uses the parquet datasets to visualise changes in front pages over time

 ## Datasets

 ### `front_pages.parquet`

 Contains summary information about articles published on the front pages of newspapers.
 There are 16,398,514 rows of data (274.4mb).
+It was created on 2 August 2023.
 Includes the following columns:

 | Column | Description |
 |--------|-------------|